-The flow of information between the calendar/email service, One-Touch Join and the endpoint is shown in the following diagram (using G Suite and a Cisco endpoint as the example):
+The flow of information between the calendar/email service, One-Touch Join and the endpoint is shown in the following diagram (using

 The length of time taken for a meeting booked via Exchange or Google calendar to appear on the corresponding room endpoint depends on a number of factors, but is largely due to the number of endpoints in your deployment.

 In general, for deployments of around 170 endpoints or fewer, the One-Touch Join service will poll room resource calendars with a maximum frequency of every 30 seconds.
 (It does not poll any more frequently than this to avoid impacting the performance of Conferencing Nodes.)
 Cisco endpoints will be updated after each poll; Poly endpoints will generally connect to the Conferencing Node to get updates every minute, but this will depend on the Poly configuration.

 As you add more endpoints, One-Touch Join will reduce the frequency of requests correspondingly.
 For a deployment of 4,000 endpoints (the maximum supported number), endpoints will be updated around every 12 minutes.
 This is because both Microsoft Exchange and Google limit the number of API requests that can be made to their calendar services in a 24-hour period.
 It is possible to change the 24-hour quota to increase the frequency of endpoint updates in larger deployments, but note that doing so may impact the performance of the Conferencing Nodes, so you may need to consider deploying a dedicated One-Touch Join platform.
 We recommend you discuss larger deployments with your Pexip authorized support representative first.